 "Ordinary relative clauses simply define more exactly a definite antecedent, and take the construction and negative of simple sentences."
-Thus the mood is indicative and the negative used is oul But when the antecedent is indefinite the relative is accompanied characteristically by the indefinite modal particle are or ehn and the mood is subjunctive.
-These indefinite relative clauses are usually expressed in English by adding '-ever' to the relative: who ever, when ever, where ver, etc. Strictly speaking the term includes the clauses introduced by the relative adverbs of time, place, etc., and in this larger connotation they comprise the second largest category of subjunctive usage.
+Thus the mood is indicative and the negative used is οὐ.
+But when the antecedent is indefinite the relative is accompanied characteristically by the indefinite modal particle ἄν or ἐάν and the mood is subjunctive.
+These indefinite relative clauses are usually expressed in English by adding '-ever' to the relative: who ever, whenever, wherever, etc. Strictly speaking the term includes the clauses introduced by the relative adverbs of time, place, etc., and in this larger connotation they comprise the second largest category of subjunctive usage.
 For clarity, I will deal with them in several categories, using the term 'indefinite relative clauses' for those introduced by a relative pronoun.
 Those using relative adverbs of time, place, etc., will be labeled accordingly.